fuine/msc-thesis-typst/content/ch3_results.typ

   caption: [Results of optimization on the Iceberg dataset.], )<tab:icebergs_rocs>

-#figure(image("../images/icebergs/rocs.svg"),
+#figure(
-  caption: [ROC curves for the best solutions found on the Iceberg dataset.]
+  image("../images/icebergs/rocs.svg"),
-)<fig:icebergs_rocs>
+  caption: [ROC curves for the best solutions found on the Iceberg dataset.], )<fig:icebergs_rocs>